musiienko25/web-scraper/README.md

 For scraping to work, we need to bring up the server, here you can simply check the components themselves.

-## Вetails of the task on the link
+# Details of the task on the link

 [Details](https://halved-join-ebd.notion.site/Coding-Challenge-e1bfa4c285024acab83be14eda44dc1e)